pippinsplugins/wp-logging/README.md

 ```php
 $count = WP_Logging::get_log_count( 57 );
 ```
 The third parameter is for passing a meta query array.
 This array should be in the same form as meta queries passed to [WP_Query](http://codex.wordpress.org/Class_Reference/WP_Query).
-For example, to retrieve a count of log entries that have a user IP that match a specific IP address, you can do this:
+For example, to retrieve a count of error log entries that have a user IP that match a specific IP address, you can do this:

 ```php
 $meta_query = array(